MartinConde90/Chess/README.md

           - https://xampp.uptodown.com/windows

-2-Put this files into xampp htdocs directoy
+2-Put this files into xampp/htdocs

 3-Activate Apache and MySQL